kengz/aiva/README.md

 This will start AIVA with the default hubot adapters: Slack, Telegram, Facebook.

+## Deprecation

+AIVA was known as Jarvis in version 2.
+It is now deprecated, but if you need to reference stuff from Jarvis, do `git checkout tags/v2.0` or checkout [the releases](https://github.com/kengz/aiva/releases).

 ## Contributing

 We'd love for you to contribute and make AIVA even better for all developers.
 We're mainly interested in something generic and foundational, e.g. adding client for a new language, improving the NLP, adding a useful generic module, adding more adapters like Skype or Twilio.